Public holidays

 A public holiday falls on one of John-Duncan's normal working days.
 He and his employer have agreed electronically or in writing that he will work on the public holiday and that, instead of getting a substitute holiday, he will be paid public holiday pay plus premium pay for all the hours he works on the holiday.

 John-Duncan regularly works eight hours a day, five days a week.
-His regular hourly pay rate is $17.
-He has a bi-weekly pay period.
-He has worked on all his scheduled work days in the pay period before the public holiday.
+His regular hourly pay rate is $20.
+He has worked on all his scheduled work days in the four work weeks before the public holiday.
 He works eight hours on the public holiday.
+He receives his vacation pay when his vacation is taken.
+He was not on vacation during the four work weeks leading up to the public holiday

-1. John-Duncan's total regular wages earned in the pay period before the public holiday are calculated:
+- Calculate John-Duncan's total regular wages earned in the four work weeks before the public holiday:

 When an employee agrees to work on a public holiday but fails to do so